Installing a Traverse Curtain Rod

 Traverse Curtain Rods

-A traverse curtain rod is a curtain rod that contains a pulley system with a cord which when pulled, opens and closes the curtains/drapes.
+A traverse curtain rod is a curtain rod that allows curtains/drapes to traverse across a window.
+They contain a hidden pulley system with a cord.
+When the cord is pulled, the curtains/drapes open and close.
 The biggest advantage of a traverse rod is that instead of touching your drapes each time you want to open or close them, you use the cord instead.
 This helps keep your drapes cleaner.
 Installing a traverse curtain rod is not any more difficult than installing a regular curtain rod.
 These instructions are for a Kirsch two-way draw curtain rod.

 Gather your tools: Stepladder or step-stool, drill, drill bits, hollow-wall anchors, screws, screwdriver or screwdriver bit.

 Measure one of the drapes from the outside pleat to the outside pleat.
 Multiply this by two.
 Add 3 1/2" for the overlap in the middle.
 Then subtract 1/2" for each panel to allow for "ease".
 (If the "ease" is not subtracted the curtains will bounce back and not want to stay shut.)
 This measurement is the rod width - outside bracket to outside bracket.